cdrage/blog/_notes/motorcycles.md

 - When braking, don't brake "gradually" brake FULL and hard and let off brake towards the end, there's zero point to be braking softly and then hard.
 - You can lean a tiny bit while braking full, but don't start trail braking yet..

+## Slicks
+- ALWAYS check to see that they're hot before going out
+- On high setting on warmers
+- You will warm them up by accelerating HARD and braking HARD.
+Zig-zagging / cornering won't do you anything.
+- First couple sessions take it easy and then really go ham -

+## Mid corner:
+- On max lean through a corner, relax your arms, let the bike turn for you, if you require to put input on the bars while turning, you're doing something wrong.. https://www.youtube.com/watch?v=wvHxUkiLRa0
+- Neautral throttle throughout the corner, staying on your line.
+- It's not whose first on the gas, it's whose first on FULL gas.
+- Remember to have NO FINGERS on either the clutch or brake... focus on just turning
+- Use the throttle to decrease or increase the turning radius.
+Use it very very smoothly.. mm's of input, not a handful.
+No fingers on clutch or brake.

+## Corner exit:

+## Straight
+- https://www.youtube.com/watch?v=DlUmKCjIYBI Seriously open the throttle ALL the way...
+Grit your teeth, shout at the bike and let it RIP.

+## Overtaking
+- always take the inside line overtaking, don't cross paths! (ever!)

 ## Grip limits
 - Know the "grip" limits.
 Literally best way to warm up is hard braking / acceleration.
 Learn to feel the "slide" of the rear when it looses grip.
 - The front will get twitchty / doing a tiny head shake if you're going to lose the front.
 Sign to add no more weight to front end and to hang off more (head lower, relax bars, etc.)